elysia090/Lab/docs/StoryD.md

 23.4 SQLite snapshot rule (required)
 23.4.1 Export MUST archive a consistent meta.db snapshot even if SQLite WAL is enabled.
-23.4.2 Implementations MUST satisfy 23.4.1 by one of:
+23.4.2 Implementations MUST satisfy §23.4.1 by one of:
 	•	using SQLite Online Backup API to write a snapshot meta.db file, then archiving that snapshot
-	•	taking an equivalent consistent snapshot mechanism that guarantees transactional consistency 23.4.3 Export MUST NOT rely on copying meta.db alone when WAL is enabled unless it also guarantees inclusion or checkpointing of all committed data.
+	•	an equivalent mechanism that guarantees transactional consistency 23.4.3 Export MUST NOT rely on copying meta.db alone when WAL is enabled unless it also guarantees inclusion or checkpointing of all committed data.

 23.5 Import (normative)